-Dr. Beth provides individual, couple, group, and family counseling.
+Dr. Beth Firestein provides individual, couple, group, and family counseling.
 Counseling and psychotherapy helps individuals and family members learn about themselves and one another, overcome the negative impact of past life events, and develop a vision for the future that meets their individual and family needs.
 Dr. Beth assists clients from a broad range of geographic areas in the region.
 These include Northern Colorado, Boulder, Denver, Wyoming, and Nebraska.
 Some services are available via telephone, but email counseling is not available.

 For most people, seeking counseling is a difficult and courageous step toward managing the unmanageable in their lives.
 We tend to think of ourselves as independent, resourceful and able to handle the challenges life brings without outside assistance.
-An individual usually seeks therapy after trying to use their own knowledge and skills to solve the problem and these efforts haven’t solved the problem.
-Sometimes it is easier and more effective to enlist the help of someone outside of the situation to help sort through the options.
+An individual usually seeks therapy after trying to use their own knowledge and skills to solve the problem and these efforts haven’t been successful.
+Sometimes it is easier and more effective to enlist the help of someone outside of the situation to help sort through the options and create workable solutions.

 I work to create a comfortable and safe environment of acceptance and non-judgment in which you can explore and resolve your difficulties.
-My therapy approach involves 1) assessment (understanding the person, the problem and the situation), 2) assistance in determining the issues and behaviors blocking the solution to the problem, and 3) providing understanding, support, useful feedback, and specific ideas for activating the individual’s resources and solving the problems.
+My therapy approach involves 1) assessment (understanding the person, the problem and the situation), 2) assistance in determining the issues and behaviors blocking the solution to the problem, and 3) providing understanding, support, useful feedback, and specific ideas for activating the individual’s resources and to resolve conflict and improve relationships.

 Relationship problems are probably the #1 issue bringing people to therapy.
 Sometimes it is effective to work on self-esteem and relationship issues in individual therapy.
-Many times, however, it is impossible to resolve relationship conflicts without having the couple and other family members involved in the counseling.
+Many times, however, it is impossible to resolve relationship conflicts without having the couple and possibly other family members involved in the counseling.

 Common presenting concerns for couples include: